-- A. Obtain from management a listing of all agreements contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
+A. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
 Alternatively, the practitioner may use an equivalent selection source, such as an active vendor list.
 Obtain management's representation that the listing is complete.
-Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and - The Entity's management represented that the Entity does not have agreements/contracts for professional services, materials and supplies, leases or construction activities that were initiated or renewed during the fiscal period.
-Thus, this procedure was not performed. - i.
-Observe whether the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law: - The Entity's management represented that the Entity does not have agreements/contracts for professional services, materials and supplies, leases or construction activities that were initiated or renewed during the fiscal period.
-Thus, this procedure was not performed. - ii.
-Observe whether the contract was approved by the governing body board, if required by policy or law (e.g. Lawrason Act, Home Rule Charter); - The Entity's management represented that the Entity does not have agreements/contracts for professional services, materials and supplies, leases or construction activities that were initiated or renewed during the fiscal period.
-Thus, this procedure was not performed. - iii.
-If the contract was amended (e.g., change order), observe that the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, the documented approval); and - The Entity's management represented that the Entity does not have agreements/contracts for professional services, materials and supplies, leases or construction activities that were initiated or renewed during the fiscal period.
-Thus, this procedure was not performed.

-iv.
+Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and i.
+Observe whether the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law;

+An active vendor list for the fiscal period was provided.
+No exceptions were noted as a result of performing this procedure.
+Management asserted that there were no contracts initiated or renewed during the fiscal period.
+Therefore, the following procedures are not applicable and were not performed.

+No contracts were initiated or renewed during the fiscal period; therefore, this procedure is not applicable and was not performed.

+ii.
+Observe whether the contract was approved by the governing body/board, if required by policy or law (e.g. Lawrason Act, Home Rule Charter);

+No contracts were initiated or renewed during the fiscal period; therefore, this procedure is not applicable and was not performed.

+iii.
+If the contract was amended (e.g., change order), observe that the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, the documented approval); and iv.
 Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract.